yavorfingarov/SimpleRequestLogger/README.md

 # SimpleRequestLogger

 This package provides a small and customizable ASP.NET Core middleware for structured logging of requests using `Microsoft.Extensions.Logging`.
 The built-in request logging is a bit noisy and emits multiple events per request.
-With this middleware you can fit all the information you need in a single log entry:
+With `SimpleRequestLogger` you can fit all the information you need in a single log entry:

 ```
 // Plaintext
-[21:51:46.5705 INFO] GET / responded 200 in 1.210 ms
+[21:51:46.5705 INFO] GET / responded 200 in 31 ms.

 // JSON
 {
     "Time": "21:51:46.5705",
     "Level": "INFO",
-    "Message": "GET \/ responded 200 in 1.210 ms",
+    "Message": "GET \/ responded 200 in 31 ms.",
     "Properties": {
         "Method": "GET",
         "Path": "\/",
         "QueryString": "",
         "StatusCode": 200,
-        "ElapsedMs": 1.210
+        "ElapsedMs": 31
     }
 }
 ```